sgnconnects/Linux-factory-reset/README.md

  * Image is corrupted, reset-to-factory it and recover it.

 ##### Quick sollution for small images
  * Identical images on 2 partitions.
-WHen second boot;s on it replicates to first.
+When system boots frmo seconds partition it replicates itself (This is what is coverred in thei GIT).

 ##### Alternative for larger image that wont fit on both partitions